helios-network/helios-core/helios-chain/modules/auction/spec/03_end_block.md

 ### Auction Settlement

-The settlement of a given auction round occurs when `blockTime ≥ EndingTimeStamp.` If a non-zero INJ bid was placed during this period (i.e. there exists a `LastBid`), the following procedure will take place:
+The settlement of a given auction round occurs when `blockTime ≥ EndingTimeStamp.` If a non-zero HELIOS bid was placed during this period (i.e. there exists a `LastBid`), the following procedure will take place:

-- The winning INJ bid amount is burned.
+- The winning HELIOS bid amount is burned.
 - The basket of coins held by the auction module is transferred to the winning bidder.
 - `LastAuctionResult` is written to state and `EventAuctionResult` is emitted.
 - The `LastBid` is cleared.